nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-06-goldeneye.md

 ![screenshot5](../assets/images/goldeneye/screenshot5.png)

-And we've obtained a set of credentials - **boris:InvincibleHack3r**
+And we've obtained a set of credentials:

+> boris : InvincibleHack3r

-Now let's navigate to the **/sev-home/** directory again and log in with our newfound credentials.
+Now let's navigate to the **/sev-home/** directory again and log in with our newfound credentials:

 ![screenshot6](../assets/images/goldeneye/screenshot6.png)

-The message on the web page tells us that **POP3** is running on a '**very high non-default port**'.
+The message on the web page tells us that **POP3** is running on a 'very high non-default port'.
 From our nmap scan, we know it is running on ports **55006** and **55007**.

 ---

 *POP3 is a one-way client-server protocol in which email is received and held on the email server.
-POP3 is built into most popular email clients, including  Microsoft Outlook.*
+It is built into most popular email clients, including  Microsoft Outlook.*

 ---